From incredible museums to Nile views and hidden gems, here’s my ultimate guide to the best things to do in downtown Cairo.

-Within walking distance: Access is about a 15-minute walk from Tahrir Squareand the Egyptian Museum.
-It’s also about a 2-minute walk from the Said Halim Pasha Palace (#6 on this list, see below).
+Nearby: Access is about a 15-minute walk from Tahrir Square and the Egyptian Museum.
+It’s also about a 2-minute walk from the Said Halim Pasha Palace (#6 on this list).

 7. Peak inside an abandoned palace

-This abandoned palace is a splendid example of Cairo’s fin de siecle opulence – now turned to dusty decay.
+This abandoned palace is a splendid example of Cairo’s fin de siecle opulence now turned into dusty decay.